 Why You Should Try Cajun Shrimp and Grits

 Cajun shrimp and grits is a dish that packs a lot of flavors.
-The spicy and savory seasonings used in the cajun spices, along with the creamy, and buttery grits, make for a delightful bouquet of flavors you will want again and again.
+The spicy and savory seasonings used in the cajun spices and the creamy buttery grits make for a delightful bouquet of flavors you will want again and again.

 This recipe was taught to me by a chef in New Orleans.
-This is an authentic recipe, that is bursting with full of flavor.
-By cooking the whole shrimp in the sauce you get so much more of the shrimp flavor than you do if you use only the shrimp tails.
+This is an authentic recipe that is bursting with full of flavor.
+By cooking the whole shrimp in the sauce, you get more of the shrimp flavor than you would if you used only the shrimp tails.

-This recipe also does not overcook the shrimp, since you cook them only for as long as you need to.
-After the shrimp are cooked, they are removed from the sauce, and we allow the sauce to reduce magnifying the flavor of the sauce without overcooking the shrimp.
+This recipe also does not overcook the shrimp since you cook them only for as long as needed.
+After the shrimp are cooked, they are removed from the sauce, which then reduces and magnifies the flavor.

 This recipe also uses Romano cheese instead of Cheddar cheese.
-The romano cheese really comes through the savory sauce and gives the grits the ability to stand up to a well-seasoned broth the shrimp are served in.
+The romano cheese really comes through the savory sauce and gives the grits the ability to stand up to the well-seasoned broth in which the shrimp are served.

 The History of Shrimp and Grits

-Grits are such a staple dish for southerners that the south is known as the “Grits Belt” and Georgia named grits as its state food.
-In fact, Georgia holds an annual Shrimp & Grits Festival every year.
+Grits are a staple dish in the South, so much so that the region is known as the “Grits Belt.”
+Moreover, Georgia named grits as its state food and annually holds an annual Shrimp & Grits Festival.

-- Native Americans – Grits originated with the way the Native American Muskogee tribe prepared Indian corn.
-The Muskogee ground their corn in a stone mill which gave it its “gritty” texture.
+- Native Americans – Grits originated from the Native American Muskogee tribe.
+They ground Indian corn in a stone mill, giving it a signature “gritty” texture.

-- African Americans – It’s believed that when West African Slaves received food allowances that included grits, they would catch shrimp and other fish and cook them with the grits.
+- African Americans – It is believed that West African slaves would catch shrimp and other fish and cook them with grits, which were included in their food allowances.

-- Crook’s Corner – in 1982, the chef at Crook’s Corner, a restaurant in Chapel Hill, North Carolina, forever changed the lowly status of shrimp and grits.
-The grits were combined with Cheddar and parmesan cheese and topped off with jumbo shrimp, mushrooms, bacon, and a few other ingredients.
-In 1985, Craig Claiborne of The New York Times wrote it up, and the once humble dish started gaining widespread popularity.
-You can read more about the history of shrimp and grits.
+- Crook’s Corner – Shrimp and grits used to be considered a lowly dish.
+In 1982, the chef at Crook’s Corner, a Chapel Hill, North Carolina restaurant, combined grits with Cheddar, parmesan cheese, jumbo shrimp, mushrooms, bacon, and other ingredients, resulting in an improved dish.
+Then, In 1985, Craig Claiborne of The New York Times wrote about it, and the dish started to become more popular.

 Barbecue Shrimp